 Hikosaburo was ashamed of not being able to produce good tea by himself, which shows his sincere personality.

-The achievements of SUGIYAMA Hikosaburo who changed Japanese tea
+The achievements of Sugiyama Hikosaburo who changed Japanese tea

-The Beginning of variety development
+The Beginning of "Cultivar Breeding"

-Hikosaburo learned tea cultivation from officials of the Kanno Bureau (an internal bureau of the Ministry of the Interior in charge of agricultural promotion) and learned tea making from a distant relative, YAMADA Fumisuke, a tea master.
+Hikosaburo, who had cleared his land and created a tea plantation, was almost self-taught in tea cultivation.
+Instead, he learned tea making from officials of the Kannou Bureau (an internal bureau of the Ministry of the Interior in charge of agricultural promotion) and his distant relative, the tea master Yamada Bunsuke.